zorzalo3/zorza/README.md

 * `uploaddir` - uploads a directory of files to a category
 * `cleanup` - removes old substitutions etc.

+To access substitution editing forms or the calendar (DayPlan formset) the user needs the `add_substitution` or `add_dayplan` permission respectively.
+To access Django Admin `is_staff` is needed, as is normal with Django.

 ## License and credits
 This project is licensed under AGPLv3.